ramsabarishoa/Deep-Learning-lab-projects/README.md

 # How to run the code
 Please choose the project directory and follow the instructions in their respective README.md file.

+The requirements.txt file contains the necessary packages that are required in common for both the projects.
+Please make sure to check the same before executing the projects.